 - Unplug the connector at the back of the alternator.
 Press the connector, then pull to unplug it.

-- Using both hands, you must rock the alternator up and down while pulling it up.
+- You must use both hands to rock the alternator up and down while pulling it up.

 - Remove the alternator from the vehicle.